evervault/evervault-ios/README.md

 ### Cages (Beta)

-Evervault Cages allow developers to easily deploy Docker containers in a Secure Enclave.
-Endpoints of Cages are requested using normal HTTP requests.
-For this to work from iOS, it needs to verify the attestation before completing the TLS handshake.
-See Cages's [TLS Attestation](https://docs.evervault.com/products/cages#tls-attestation) to learn more.
+The Evervault Cages SDK provides an accessible solution for developers to deploy Docker containers within a Secure Enclave.
+It enables you to interact with your Cages endpoints via standard HTTP requests directly from your iOS applications.
+A key feature that enables this is the attestation verification performed before completing the TLS handshake.
+For a deeper understanding of this process, you can explore our [TLS Attestation documentation](https://docs.evervault.com/products/cages#tls-attestation).

-The attestation verification is done in a custom `URLSessionDelegate`: `AttestationSessionDelegate`.
-The delegate is initialized with one or more `AttestationData` objects:
+The attestation verification is executed using a custom `URLSessionDelegate` named `AttestationSessionDelegate`.
+This delegate needs initialization with one or more `AttestationData` objects:

 ```swift
 struct AttestationData {